Peter II, Count of Savoy: English Reform and Second Baronial War

 Peter of Savoy played an important role in the events which led to the Provisions of Oxford in England in 1258 which would lead to the Second Barons' War.
-Prior to the formal demands made in Westminster of King Henry III on 30th April 1258, a number of barons had made a solemn oath on 12th April 1258 to assist each other in supporting reform of the realm.
-These oath takers would form the core of baronial movement supporting reform, and were “Richard de Clare, 6th Earl of Gloucester; Roger Bigod, 4th Earl of Norfolk; Simon de Montfort, 6th Earl of Leicester; Peter of Savoy; Hugh Bigod; John fitz Geoffrey; and Peter of Montfort.”
+Prior to the formal demands made in Westminster of King Henry III on 30 April 1258, a number of barons had made a solemn oath on 12 April 1258 to assist each other in supporting the reform of the realm.
+These oath takers would form the core of the baronial movement supporting reform, and were “Richard de Clare, 6th Earl of Gloucester; Roger Bigod, 4th Earl of Norfolk; Simon de Montfort, 6th Earl of Leicester; Peter of Savoy; Hugh Bigod; John fitz Geoffrey; and Peter of Montfort.”
 Peter of Savoy sided with the reforming barons in order to reduce the political influence of the Lusignan half brothers of King Henry III who were in the view of Peter and his niece, the Queen Eleanor of Provence exerting undue influence at court.
 However, Peter broke with the reformers in 1260 when Montfort had him removed from the ruling council.
 Thereafter Peter of Savoy spent an increasing time in Savoy until becoming Count of Savoy in 1263.

+Following the Battle of Evesham in 1265 Pevensey Castle and Richmond Castle were besieged by the Monfortian government.
+Both castles were held by Peter’s constables and stewards.
+Pevensey Castle in particular received a resupply of men and material from Peter in Flanders.
+Peter and Eleanor of Provence had gathered an army in Flanders to invade England to restore King Henry III to his throne.
+The escape of Lord Edward and subsequent Battle of Evesham rendered the invasion unnecessary.